For Synchrony Financial [SYF], Analyst sees a drop to $32. What next?

-Synchrony Financial [NYSE: SYF] jumped around 0.65 points on Thursday, while shares priced at $32.60 at the close of the session, up 2.03%.
+Synchrony Financial [NYSE: SYF] slipped around -2.7 points on Tuesday, while shares priced at $31.60 at the close of the session, down -7.87%.
 The company report on September 6, 2022 that Synchrony to Participate in the Barclays Global Financial Services Conference.

 Lithium Stocks In The Spotlight